dfguan/purge_dups/README.md

 - **split_aln**: segmented assembly file and a self-alignment paf file.
 - **purge_dups**: duplicate sequence list.
 - **seqs**: purged primary contigs ending with .purge.fa and haplotigs ending with .red.fa, also K-mer comparison plot and busco results are also in this directory.

 ### Other Modification

 If the busco and k-mer comparison plot scripts are working, please modify them with the following instructions.

-- run\_busco: set the PATH variables in run_busco to your own path.
+- run\_busco: set the PATH variables in run_busco script to your own related path.
-- run\_kcm: set kcm_dir to your own KMC directory.
+- run\_kcm: set kcm\_dir variable in run\_kcm script to your own KMC directory path.

 ## <a name="pplg"> </a> Pipeline Guide
 The following steps show you how to build your own purge_dups pipeline, steps with same number mean they can be run simultaneously.